justinethier/cyclone/docs/Garbage-Collector.md

 - Contents of the minor GC write barrier
 - Major GC parameters

+## Object Header

+Each object contains a header with the following information:

+- Tag - A number indicating the object type: cons, vector, string, etc.
+- Mark - The status of the object's memory.
+Possible values are:
+  - Blue - Unallocated memory.
+  - Red - Objects on the stack.
+  - White - Heap memory that has not been scanned by the collector.
+  - Gray - Objects marked by the collector that may still have child objects that must be marked.
+- Black - Objects marked by the collector whose immediate child objects have also been marked.
+- Grayed - A field indicating the object has been grayed but has not been added to a mark buffer yet.
+This is only applicable for objects on the stack.

 ## Mark Buffers

 Mark buffers are used to hold gray objects instead of explicitly marking objects gray.

-Each mutator holds a mark buffer to hold their gray objects.
+Each mutator has a reference to a mark buffer holding their gray objects.
 A last write variable is used to keep track of the buffer size.

 The collector updates the mutator's last read variable each time it marks an object from the mark buffer.
-Marking is finished when last read and last write are equal. pending writes
+Marking is finished when last read and last write are equal.
 The collector also maintains a single mark stack of objects that the collector has marked gray.

+These mark buffers consist of fixed-size pointer arrays that are increased in size as necessary using `realloc`.

+Finally, an object on the stack cannot be added to a mark buffer because the reference may become invalid before it can be processed by the collector.

 # Minor Collection